Ethel Goodenough: Women's Royal Naval Service

 In 1939 when war broke out the Women's Royal Naval Service that had been disbanded in 1919 was reformed.
 Vera Laughton Mathews was the new Director of the "WRNS" with Goodenough as deputy director, with the rank of Superintendent.
 On the 3 September 1939 she was in the First Sea Lord's office just after 11'o'clock when the ultimatum sent to the Germans was unanswered.
 The Principal Private Secretary to the Prime Minister of the United Kingdom, Eric Seal, bowed to her and said "Miss Goodenough, I have the honour to tell you that we are at war".
 The task of creating a WRNS fell to her and Mathews as they had no staff.
 There was 1,000 members of the WRNS but they all needed to be mobilised.
 Initially only untrained volunteer helpers were available, but 1,500 women were to be recruited.
 The interview panel was the WRNS director Mathews, Goodenough, the formidable Myra Curtis and "Nancy" Nettlefold who was a legally trained businesswoman who had been at university with Mathews.

 Goodenough was awarded a CBE in the New Years Honours list of 1943.
 In 1944 she remained responsible for welfare when another deputy was appointed.
-She wasn't keen when she was asked to go to Ceylon to oversee the large number of WRNS who were serving in the Eastern Fleet.
+She was not keen when she was asked to go to Ceylon to oversee the large number of WRNS who were serving in the Eastern Fleet.
 Nevertheless, she journeyed to Columbo where she was successful in her tasks.

 In 1946 she became ill with polio and died after two days on 10 February.
 She was buried at Liveramentu Cemetery in Colombo.
 Her funeral was attended by 200 WRNS members and there was well attended memorial services in both London and Singapore that month.
 Her former boss, Mathews, retired in 1947, but the WRNS was not disbanded.